 We work with students as they decide which subjects and options will be the best fit for who they are, and what they hope to achieve.
 Our strategies of providing mentors for each Year 12 student, a focus on applying the “Ten Percent on Top” principle to student achievement, our focus on student well-being and maintaining high expectations are working to improve our HSC results year after year, with NAC students flourishing in their attitude, skills and performance.

 We understand that achievement and success comes in many different forms, and every individual has potential, interests and abilities that are unique to them.
-NAC students who choose to follow vocational studies, are able to access an expanded choice of Vocational Education and Training subjects, many offered through online learning.
+NAC prides itself on offering a range of vocational study options.
 Our aim is to help every student to achieve their potential, whether in academic success or on a vocational path.

 Students choose six subjects at the beginning of Year 11 and continue them through Year 12.
 At the end of the two years, the majority of NAC students sit the external HSC exams, which serve as a stepping stone to further study or vocational training at TAFE, College or University, so that our graduates can gain qualifications for the job or vocation they choose.